 Gmail’s promotional email annotations – a new opportunity for senders

 Six years since Gmail introduced its tabbed inbox, it now aims to bring the most relevant promotional emails to users’ attention.
+Email developer Steve Hart goes into the technical details in this guide.

 With tabs, Gmail sought to bring order to the inbox.
 Using sophisticated machine learning, this feature automatically organises a user’s personal and promotional inbound emails into categories.
 But the move was largely unpopular with bulk senders because of concerns that promotional and marketing emails could be unnecessarily penalised – potentially going unseen in the ‘Promotions’ tab of the customer’s inbox.Fast forward to 2019 and with a new vision for its Promotions inbox, Gmail presents its promotional email annotations.
 With this update and the co-operation of bulk senders, Gmail hopes to improve user experience.
 Unlike the tabbed inbox, it’s been pitched to bulk senders as an opportunity to increase the visibility of their promotional emails.